FastComments/fastcomments-blog/src/content/(9-26-2020) Webhooks Come to FastComments.md

 With FastComments it's now possible to invoke an API endpoint whenever a comment gets added, updated, or removed from our system.

-We accomplish this with asynchronous webhooks over http.
+We accomplish this with asynchronous webhooks over HTTP/HTTPS.

 #### How To Use It